tocology/react_redux/README.md

 There are tree different sub-projects.
 - YouTube: it is only composed of React and deals with how to get data by Ajax or communicate with components by events(callbacks)
 - BookList: it is composed of React and Redux.
 Especially, it deals with Action creators, so we can check the flow of whole process.
+- WeatherForecastChart:

+**Weather Data**

+We get the weather forecast data by OpenAPI from [OpenWeatherMap](http://openweathermap.org/forecast5).
+> Using the API, we should apply for API Key personally at first time.

+For further information about OpenWeatherMap API, you should access this [link](http://openweathermap.org/api).

 ### Test